What is mission?

 - Cambridge Food Bank

-- young members of the congregation volunteering overseas during their Gap Year
+- Members of the congregation volunteering overseas

 There is a display on the noticeboard near the south door showing details of the projects we currently support.